TAU-MLwell/sub-types/README.md

 This is the main code including all the functions necessary for creating the clustering tree.

 #### 'build_tree' - The main function -
 This function uses the other functions written in the code to build the clustering tree.

-###### Input -
+##### Input -
-fl
+1. features - Pandas dataset with all the feature to the classifier
+2. ground_truth - The class of each record in the features dataset, shouls be with the same number of rows
+3. alpha - The deviation we allow from 0.5 error
+4. min_size_leaf - The minimum number of records per leaf

+##### Output -
+1. left_list - Each index represent a node in the clustering tree, the value each index recieves represents the number of it's left child
+2. right_list - Each index represent a node in the clustering tree, the value each index recieves represents the number of it's right child
+3. model_list - Details of the classifier trained at each of the internal nodes, according to the index of the list in which the classifier appears
+4. records_per_leaf - Dictionary in which the keys are the number of the leaf and the values are the original indexes from the database of the patients that belonged to this leaf